-Bass were sourced from one commercial fisher who targets bass using rod and line gear in Morecambe Bay, representing the northernmost extent of Liverpool Bay (Figure 3).
+Bass were sourced from one commercial fisher who targets bass in Morecambe Bay, representing the northernmost extent of Liverpool Bay (Figure 3).
 Due to time and budget constraints, the fisher was asked to retain and freeze a size-structured sample of legally-sized bass from their normal fishing operations; these fish were therefore not necessarily representative of the size structure of the fished population.
-Undersized bass were collected under dispensation from NWIFCA (no. SCI250919) and the Marine Management Organisation (ref.
-28/19), by chartering the commercial fisher's vessel.
+Undersized bass were collected under dispensation from NWIFCA (no. SCI250919 for 2019; 20600 SCI 20 for 2020) and the Marine Management Organisation (ref.
+28/19 and 08/20), by chartering the commercial fisher's vessel.
 Undersized fish seized by the NWIFCA from enforcement work were also donated for analysis.